-If the air cleaner has an automatic dust unloader valve (A), squeeze the unloader valve on air cleaner assembly to clear away any dust buildup.
+- If the air cleaner has an automatic dust unloader valve (A), squeeze the unloader valve on air cleaner assembly to clear away any dust buildup. - IMPORTANT: Do not exceed maximum air intake restriction.
+A clogged air cleaner element will cause excessive intake restriction and a reduced air supply to the engine.

-If equipped with air intake restriction indicator gauge (B), check gauge to determine if air cleaner needs to be serviced.
+If equipped with air intake restriction indicator gauge (B), check gauge and service air cleaner if air intake restriction exceeds specifications.

-- IMPORTANT: Maximum air intake restriction is 6.25 kPa (0.06 bar) (1.0 psi) (25 in.
-H2O).
-A clogged air cleaner element will cause excessive intake restriction and a reduced air supply to the engine. - 5.
-Make a thorough inspection of the engine compartment.
+- Make a thorough inspection of the engine compartment.
 Look for oil or coolant leaks, worn fan and accessory drive belts, loose connections and trash build-up.
-Remove trash buildup and have repairs made as needed if leaks are found.

-NOTE: Wipe all fittings, caps, and plugs before performing any maintenance to reduce the chance of system contamination.
+Remove trash build-up and have repairs made as needed if leaks are found. - NOTE: Wipe all fittings, caps, and plugs before performing any maintenance to reduce the chance of system contamination.